 Because the Ombuds Office is designed to be a confidential resource for informal conflict resolution, communication with the Ombuds Office is always "off the record" (unless it falls in one of the exceptions to confidentiality recognized in the IOA Standards of Practice).
-Therefore, the Ombuds Office is not authorized to be a recipient of notice to the University about any alleged misconduct.
-This includes allegations that may be perceived as violations of laws, regulations, or policies, including sexual harassment or incidents subject to reporting under the Clery Act or Title IX.
-Although visitors may discuss such issues with the Ombuds, the University has determined that the Ombuds are not a "campus security authority" under the Clery Act because they do not have significant responsibility for student or campus activities and that they are not a mandatory reporter under Title IX because they are not an "official" of the University and have no authority to institute any corrective measures on behalf of the University.
-The Office shall publicize to all constituents of the Office that it does not have authority to receive notice of claims against the University or its agents and that the Ombuds is not required to report any such matters to the University.
-If a visitor would like to put the University on notice of claims regarding a specific situation or wishes to obtain information how to notify the University of a claim, the Ombuds will provide the visitor with the information appropriate for them to do so.
+Therefore, the Ombuds Office is not authorized to be a recipient of notice to St. Jude about any alleged misconduct.
+The Office shall publicize to all constituents of the Office that it does not have authority to receive notice of claims against St. Jude or its agents and that the Ombuds is not required to report any such matters to St. Jude.
+If a visitor would like to put St. Jude on notice of claims regarding a specific situation or wishes to obtain information how to notify St. Jude of a claim, the Ombuds will provide the visitor with the information appropriate for them to do so.